shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-07-25-blocks-lambda-and-procs-in-ruby.markdown

 {% endhighlight %}

-#Blocks which expect values
+<u>Blocks which expect values</u>

-Arguments can be passed to blocks.For this within the block, you list the names of the arguments to receive the parameters between vertical bars (|..|).
+Arguments can be passed to blocks.For this within the block, you list the names of the arguments to receive the parameters between vertical bars ( &#124;..&#124; ).

 {% highlight ruby %}